imadelh/ML-Gaussian-Process/README.md

 ## Repo structure

 - `data/`: Folder containing data used for the Gaussian regression example.
-- `gpr/`: Code for GP regression qnd kernels
+- `gpr/`: Code for GP regression and kernels
     - `gp_regression.py`: Module for GP regression.
     - `kernels.py`: Kernel definition used by Gaussian Processes.
     - `utils.py`: Logger function.